 Engaging Students: Essays in Music Pedagogy presents short essays on the subject of student-centered learning, and serves as an open-access, web-based resource for those teaching college-level classes in music.

-Engaging Students has published three volumes to date:
+Engaging Students has published the following volumes to date:

 We hope that these and future volumes will help you empower your students to be thoughtful, critical, skilled musicians.
 Please contact email@example.com with any questions or comments.